Have you ever seen a twist out so good that it makes you do a double-take as the person walks past?

 Having lots of build up on both your scalp and strands weighs your hair down and makes it ineffective for styling.

-No matter how many times you try to refresh your hair by spritzing it with water there comes a time when a full-on wash is necessary.
+No matter how many times you try to refresh your hair by spritzing it with water there comes a time when a full-on wash and clarify is necessary.

 If you are looking for a really good clarifying shampoo you can try this one.